 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.
 If the main concern is chlorine levels, bad taste & odor, a system which looks similar to a water softener but contains activated carbon media inside will address this problem and improve water throughout the home.

-You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine.
-Chlorine is used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.
-Carbon water filtration systems are effective at removing chlorine and the associated taste and odors that come with it.
+You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine or Chloramine.
+These solutions are used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.
+Carbon water filtration systems are effective at removing chlorine and chloramines along with the associated taste and odors that come with it.
 These systems are installed at the point of entry in your home, typically in the basement, to improve all incoming water.